fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 #### Stopping

-You can stop the service using the system control:
+You can stop the service using the system control.
+Make sure to always use the

 ```sh
 sudo systemctl stop validator